Jack Leiter: College career

 He attended Vanderbilt University to play college baseball.
 In his college debut on February 18, 2020, Leiter pitched five no-hit innings while striking out 12, leading Vanderbilt to a 3–0 victory over the University of South Alabama.
 He was named the Southeastern Conference (SEC) Co-Freshman of the Week following the performance.
 Over 152/3 innings, Leiter went 2–0 with a 1.72 ERA before the college baseball season was cancelled due to the COVID-19 pandemic.
 As a redshirt freshman in 2021, Leiter returned as a member of Vanderbilt's starting rotation.
 On March 20, 2021, he pitched a no-hitter in his SEC debut against South Carolina, compiling sixteen strikeouts.
 In his next start, he pitched seven no-hit innings against Missouri.
-He was named the SEC Newcomer of the Year alongside being selected a consensus first-team All-American.
+He was named the SEC Newcomer of the Year, along with being selected a consensus first-team All-American.
 He helped lead Vanderbilt to the 2021 College World Series finals and was named to the All-Tournament team.
 Leiter ended the 2021 season having started 18 games, in which he compiled an 11–4 record, a 2.13 ERA, and 179 strikeouts over 110 innings.
 He was named the Baseball America 2021 Freshman of the Year.

 Professional career

 Draft and minor leagues

 The Texas Rangers chose Leiter with the second overall selection in the 2021 Major League Baseball draft.
 Leiter signed with Texas on July 28, 2021, receiving a $7.92 million signing bonus.
 Leiter attended an organization draftee orientation at the Rangers spring training complex after signing, but did not appear in a professional game in 2021, instead choosing to return to Vanderbilt to continue college course work.

 Leiter opened the 2022 season with the Frisco RoughRiders of the Double-A Texas League.
 He made his professional debut on April 9, going three innings while allowing one run and striking out seven batters.
 He was selected to represent the Rangers at the 2022 All-Star Futures Game.
 Over 23 games (22 starts) with Frisco, Leiter went 3–10 with a 5.54 ERA, 56 walks, and 109 strikeouts over 92 2/3 innings.
 He received a non-roster invitation to major league spring training in 2023, and returned to Frisco to open the season.
 Leiter once again struggled in 2023, including spending almost two months out of game action on the development list.
 With Frisco, he went 2–6 with a 5.06 ERA and 110 strikeouts over 81 1/3 innings.
 He finished the 2023 season with one start for the Round Rock Express of the Triple-A Pacific Coast League.
 Leiter returned to Round Rock for the beginning of the 2024 season.
+He pitched in 17 games for Round Rock and went 6-4 with a 3.51 ERA and 110 strikeouts over 77 innings.
 After the season, he won the Pacific Coast League Pitcher of the Year Award.